-2 An Experiment on Search with Imperfect Knowledge about Ability
+2 An Experiment on Search with Imperfect Knowledge about Relative Ability

 A laboratory experiment is a useful alternative to field data for answering our research questions, for several reasons.
 First, in existing field data it is typically not possible to find information on an individual's subjective beliefs about relative ability and about chances of success in search.
 Even more difficult is finding information on an individual's certainty about these beliefs, which is relevant for the present study.
 Second, an experiment allows us to study the impact of information about search outcomes on subjective beliefs about relative ability, in a tightly controlled way that rules out other confounding factors that might be present in the field.
 In the labor market, e.g., objective job-finding chances may decline with unemployment duration, due to deterioration of objective skills (human capital depreciation) or employer stigma.
-Our experiment rules out these confounding factors by design and thus achieves a more clean study of the role of imperfect selfknowledge than is likely to be possible using field data.
+Our experiment rules out these confounding factors by design and thus achieves a cleaner assessment of the role of self-confidence than is possible using field data.
 Third, the experiment controls precisely for other key variables in the search decision, including risk preferences, and effort costs, which are seldom directly observable in the field.

 The experiment consists of three main stages.
 In the first stage we elicit subjects' risk attitudes with a simple lottery procedure.
 In the second stage it is (endogenously) determined whether a subject is of a high or low type.
 The third stage is the actual search phase.
 Here subjects can engage in costly search where the chances of success depend on the subject's type.

 Stage 1: In this stage we measured subjects' attitudes towards risk.
 This is important since risk attitudes may affect search decisions, as has been pointed out by, e.g., Cox and Oaxaca (1989).
 The procedure we used is similar to the lottery procedure in Holt and Laury (2002).
 To our knowledge our search experiment is the first to control for risk attitudes in an incentive compatible manner.
 The lotteries in our measure of risk preference incorporated the same range of payoffs and probabilities that are associated with searching or not searching in the experiment, as will become evident when we discuss stage 3 below.
 Subjects were presented with a table that had 11 rows.
 In each row they had to decide between two lotteries.
 One lottery was the same in all 11 rows.
 This lottery was relatively risk free and paid out either 85 or 75 points with equal probability.

 The other lottery involved a chance of winning 200 points or zero points.
 The chances of winning 200 points changed from row to row.
 In the first row the chance of winning 200 points was relatively high: 60 percent.
 In the second row the probability dropped to 57 percent, in the third it was 54 percent, down to 30 percent by row eleven.
 If subjects have monotonous preferences, they prefer the more risky lottery up to a certain point, and then switch to preferring the relatively safe lottery in all subsequent rows.
-The switching row informs us about a subject's risk preference: a more risk-loving subject is willing to switch later, when the probability of winning the big prize has dropped relatively far.
-It is also possible of course that subjects are very risk averse, and prefer the first lottery immediately, in which case they are assigned a switching row of 1.
-Relatively risk loving subjects may prefer the second lottery even in the final row, and thus are assigned a switching row of 12.
+The switching row informs us about a subject's risk preference: a more risk-loving subject will switch when the probability of winning the big prize has dropped relatively far.
 Subjects knew that after they had made a decision for each row, it would be randomly determined which row would be relevant for payment.
-This procedure guaranteed that each decision was incentive compatible.
+This procedure guaranteed that each decision is incentive compatible.
 Subjects were not informed about the outcome of the lottery in stage 1 until the very end of the experiment.